phibronotchi-beep/solaris-framework/FAQ.md

 - Use all templates
 - Follow all guides
 - Establish prior art on GitHub (free)
-- License your invention using Solaris terms
+- License your invention using Phyllux terms

 **Only cost:** If you choose to file patents later ($60K-130K), but that's optional.